 This section will describe how to add comments to an annotation project.
 ELAN supports annotation and display of time-based resources such as audio and video with a referencing and note exchanging system.
 Persistent references to time slices and tiers are possible by making and exchanging comments referring to these.
 Different strategies for exchanging notes based on these links are available, allowing for collaboration among users.
-Among these are the DWAN server system ( https://tla.mpi.nl/tla-news/dasish-web-annotator/ http://dasish.eu, sharing of comment collections in files stored on shared directories (for instance using a cloud directory sharing service), or by exchanging single or multiple comments with their metadata via ordinary email messages.
+There is support for sharing of comment collections in files stored on shared directories (for instance using a cloud directory sharing service) and for exchanging of single or multiple comments with their metadata via ordinary email messages (the DWAN server system that used to be an option as well is, no longer online).
 Downloading an eaf file from the IMDI-browser will also provide the user with the comments file.

 A screencast is available on Vimeo explain the comments function: https://vimeo.com/126680719

-Each eaf has a specific id and all comments regarding that eaf will be shown to you, when you are logged on to the server.
+Each eaf has a specific id and all shared comments regarding that eaf will be shown to you.

 The Comments tab is divided in two panels; the left-hand side shows all comments associated with the .eaf file you are working on, the right-hand panel is used to enter your comments.
 Furthermore, there are six buttons which have different functions:

 After creating a selection on the timeline viewer, enter your desired comment on the right-hand side.
 After clicking this button, the selection gets added to the left-hand side of the comments dialog.

 This button is only active when comments have been entered.
 You can change a comment using this button.

 This allows you to delete a comment from the comments-list.

 The filter button allows you to filter comments based on a regular expression.

 Clicking this button allows you to log into the DWAN-server that stores all comments.